xingheng/UserDefault/README.md

     [[NSUserDefaults standardUserDefaults] setObject:@"fooValue" forKey:strUserDefaultKey];
     NSString *obj = [[NSUserDefaults standardUserDefaults] objectForKey:strUserDefaultKey];

-Tired of the above usage in your project?
-Why not **UserDefault**?
-It's simple and brief!
+Tired of the above usage in your project? **Why not UserDefault?
+It's simple and brief!**

 Let's do a replacement for the above code,